jubalh/awesome-os/README.md

 * [HarveyOS](https://harvey-os.org/) - A distributed operating system
 * [HelenOS](https://github.com/HelenOS/helenos) - multikernel multiserver OS
 * [helium](https://github.com/mszoek/helium) - A BSD-based OS project that aims to provide an experience like and some compatibility with macOS
+* [Hubris](https://hubris.oxide.computer/) - Hubris is an operating system for microcontrollers developed by Oxide Computer Company in Rust
 * [Interim](https://github.com/mntmn/interim) - Minimalist OS with concepts from Lisp machines and Plan9
 * [Jehanne](http://jehanne.io/), [GitHub](https://github.com/JehanneOS/jehanne/) - OS inspired by Plan9, 9front and Harvey OS
 * [KnightOS](https://github.com/KnightOS/KnightOS) - for z80 calculators